How to know if an article is peer reviewed [6 key features]

 There are many ways in which you can find peer reviewed articles, for instance:

-- Checking the journal's 'About' section.
+- Check the journal's features and 'About' section.
 This part should state if the articles published in the journal are peer reviewed, and the type of reviewing they perform.

 - Consult a database with peer reviewed journals, such as Web of Science Master Journal List, PubMed, Scopus, Google Scholar, etc. Specify in the advanced search settings that you are looking for peer reviewed journals only.